fmtlib/fmt/README.rst

 This is a very powerful library which supports both ``printf``-like format strings and positional arguments.
 Its main drawback is performance.
-According to various, benchmarks it is much slower than other methods considered here.
+According to various benchmarks, it is much slower than other methods considered here.
 Boost Format also has excessive build times and severe code bloat issues (see `Benchmarks`_).